mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/api/index.md

 # Authorization

-Most authenticated routes also require authorization via permissions.
+Most authenticated routes also require authorization using permissions.
 Permissions in DC/OS Enterprise consist of a hierarchical resource identifier and an action (create, read, update, delete, full).
-Permission enforcement can be performed at two levels.
+Permission enforcement can be performed at two levels:

-- **Course-grained permissions** are [enforced by Admin Router](/mesosphere/dcos/2.0/security/ent/perms-reference/#admin-router) at the route level.
+- **Coarse-grained permissions** are [enforced by Admin Router](/mesosphere/dcos/2.0/security/ent/perms-reference/#admin-router) at the route level.
 - **Fine-grained permissions** are enforced by individual backend component services.

 [Permissions Management](/mesosphere/dcos/2.0/security/ent/perms-management/) can be performed by users with the [Superuser permission](/mesosphere/dcos/2.0/security/ent/perms-reference/#superuser) using the [Identity and Access Management API](/mesosphere/dcos/2.0/security/ent/iam-api/).
 Users with the Superuser permission also have implicit permission to access all routes.